Apply for a boat licence

 2. Step 2

-The theory exam consists of a series of multiple-choice questions based on information in the South Australian Recreational Boating Safety Handbook.
+The theory test consists of a series of multiple-choice questions based on information in the South Australian Recreational Boating Safety Handbook.

 3. Step 3